 However, what is the most important for me, is that Sarajevo is a city spread over many hills from which you can get the best panoramic views and the most amazing sunsets ever.
 This also means that visiting a neighbour or buying bread in the morning could be called a “trekking” if you need to go to a hill next to your own, but hey, that’s an adventure in itself, isn’t it?

-Avaz Twist Tower – the best spot to watch sunset in Sarajevo
+Avaz Twist Tower – the best viewpoint in Sarajevo to watch the sunset

 Funny fact: each year in the summer there’s an Avaz Twis Tower run organised and those who sign up, have to run to the top of the tower and cover the distance of 780 steps.
 The winner gets a 800 KM prize.
 In 2013, a Pole won this race and run to the top of the Avaz Twist Tower in 3 minutes and 32 seconds.

 The most popular viewpoint of Sarajevo – Yellow Fortress (Žuta tabija), Vratnik

 This is the most popular panoramic spot in Sarajevo where you will also encounter the largest number of both locals and tourists.
 No wonder – the view from the Yellow Fortress (Žuta tabija) in Sarajevo is breathtaking.
 It’s conveniently located just a stone’s throw from the historic city centre.
 From the Yellow Fortress, you will see the panorama of the old town and the most recognisable Muslim cemetery.
 Also, if you stay AFTER the sunset, you will hear the Muslim prayers and if you add this to a really good view of the city, you will experience one of the best moments in Sarajevo.